 When you are ready, we’ll begin designing your plan.
 The planning options are virtually infinite, but together we’ll use the information gathered in the first half of the meeting to design a plan that best fits your goals, objectives, and family dynamics.
 Along the way, I’ll use stories and examples to educate you about the relevant points of law and guide you through the design process.

-We’ll start the Signing Ceremony by reviewing your plan with you to make sure it fits just right and addresses all of your goals and objectives.
+We’ll start the Signing Meeting by reviewing your plan with you to make sure it fits just right and addresses all of your goals and objectives.
 Once we are both satisfied that it is complete, we will guide you through signing all of the various documents.

 We see signing your estate planning documents as just the beginning of our relationship with your family.
-Next, our Funding Coordinator will begin to introduce you to the process of properly titling your assets and accounts, updating beneficiary designations, and other critical steps to ensure that your plan will work as intended.
+Next, our Funding Director will begin to introduce you to the process of properly titling your assets and accounts, updating beneficiary designations, and other critical steps to ensure that your plan will work as intended.
 This is a critical part of the estate planning process that is often neglected.
 But if your assets are not titled properly, your plan will not work!

 We will review your preliminary asset report with you and discuss our proposed funding and titling recommendations.

-Funding & Delivery Meeting
+The Funding & Delivery Meeting

 For your Funding Meeting, we'll have prepared all of the letters, forms, and instructions needed to carry out the funding and titling of your assets to ensure that your plan will work as expected.
 We're committed to plans that works, which means helping our clients navigate the process of retitling their assets and accounts, updating beneficiary designations, and other work that might be necessary to ensure the proper execution of your planning.